radar/ryanbigg.com/_posts/2014-10-05-ubuntu-ruby-ruby-install-chruby-and-you.markdown

 wordpress_id: RB-358
 layout: post
 title: Ubuntu, Ruby, ruby-install, chruby, Rails and You
-ruby_version: 2.4.1
+ruby_version: 2.6.5
-rails_version: 5.1.2
+rails_version: 6.0.0
-ruby_install_version: 0.6.1
+ruby_install_version: 0.7.0
 chruby_version: 0.3.9
 ---

-**Last updated: July 13th 2017**
+**Last updated: October 9th 2019**

-**This beginner's guide will set your machine up with Ruby {{page.ruby_version}} using chruby+ruby-install and Rails {{page.rails_version}} and is specifically written for a _development_ environment on Ubuntu 17.04, but will probably work on many other operating systems, including older / newer versions of Ubuntu and Debian.
+**This beginner's guide will set your machine up with Ruby {{page.ruby_version}} using chruby+ruby-install and Rails {{page.rails_version}} and is specifically written for a _development_ environment on Ubuntu 19.04, but will probably work on many other operating systems, including older / newer versions of Ubuntu and Debian.
 YMMV.**

 <div class="warning">
   Under no circumstance should you install Ruby, Rubygems or any Ruby-related packages from apt-get.
 This system is out-dated and leads to major headaches.
 Avoid it for Ruby-related packages.
 We do Ruby, we know what's best.
 Trust us.